YOUR WELL-BEING ON SAFARI

 During your safari, that responsibility falls principally on the shoulders of Micato’s expert Safari Directors—our highly-credentialed safari leaders who accompany you every step of the way.
 You’ll find our Safari Directors to be warm hearted, smart, and funny, too.
 But his job, beyond sharing his extensive wildlife knowledge and making certain you have a great time, is to ensure that safety protocols are followed in all locations and to safeguard your well-being.
 He’s also there to reinforce the notion that safety is a shared responsibility as indicated in the Micato Well-Being Pledge that we ask guests to take.

 In addition, we’re pleased to advise that every Micato Safari Director, plus our 24/7 Micato Concierges and all other members of our safari team, have undergone CDC and WHO- approved certificate training courses on COVID-19 sanitation protocols, which include both academic and practical skills to ensure the highest level of care during your safari.
+And each destination carefully follows health and safety protocols approved by the World Travel & Tourism Council with the Safe Travel designation.
+In fact, Kenya lead the world in developing many of these standards which have since been adopted by other travel-minded nations.

 The services of East Africa’s famous Flying Doctors are also included in every safari as part of Micato’s comprehensive Passenger Protection Program.
 Micato is a member of the U.S. State Department’s Overseas Security Advisory Council (OSAC), and we retain Controlled Risks, the world’s largest risk assessment organization, to advise us on safety and security measures.